 Schumer Wants New York Heroin Database.
 US Sen. Charles Schumer (D-NY) called Wednesday for a standardized heroin database to fight crime and addiction related to the drug's use.
 "Data and information sharing drives solutions, and we're seriously lacking in that department," said Schumer.
 "All we know for sure is heroin is ravaging families across New York state."
 He called on the Office of National Drug Control Policy (ONDCP) to help set up a statewide "Drugstat" database to track heroin use patterns, hospitalizations, and overdoses, which he said could help police combat the drug.

 California Informants Sue San Luis Obispo Over Rogue Narc.
 A civil lawsuit recently filed in federal court against the city and county of San Luis Obispo by two former confidential informants of disgraced narcotics detective Cory Pierce charges that Pierce allegedly forced the female informant to have sex with him.
 Pierce is currently serving a prison term for corruption.
 According to prosecutors in his federal trial, both informants aided Pierce in acquiring cash, oxycodone and heroin, and now allege that they were forced into indentured servitude, including being kept addicted to drugs and engaging in dangerous and illegal activities.
 According to prosecutors, Pierce used the informants to set up drug buys with local dealers, then later robbed them.
-He is currently in prison.
-The federal lawsuit alleges that Pierce used his position as a detective to force the woman into engaging in sex with him, including an act of oral copulation, and on another occasion, forced sexual intercourse, the suit alleges.
-In an additional incident, Pierce allegedly pushed and rubbed his body up against her.
+The federal lawsuit alleges that Pierce used his position as a detective to force the woman into engaging in sex with him, including an act of oral copulation, and on another occasion, forced sexual intercourse.
 Click on the link for more sleazy details.

 Canada's Tories Hint at Move Toward Ticketing Marijuana Possession Offenders.
 Conservative Justice Minister Peter Mackay said Wednesday that the government is seriously considering looser marijuana laws that would allow police to ticket anyone caught with small amounts of pot instead of laying charges, Justice Minister Peter MacKay said Wednesday.
 "We're not talking about decriminalization or legalization," MacKay said prior to the weekly Conservative caucus meeting on Parliament Hill.
-"The Criminal Code would still be available to police, but we would look at options that would... allow police to ticket those types of offences."
+"The Criminal Code would still be available to police, but we would look at options that would... allow police to ticket those types of offenses."
 Liberal Party leader Justin Trudeau has called for legalization.

 (This article was published by StoptheDrugWar.org's lobbying arm, the Drug Reform Coordination Network, which also shares the cost of maintaining this web site.
 DRCNet Foundation takes no positions on candidates for public office, in compliance with section 501(c)(3) of the Internal Revenue Code, and does not pay for reporting that could be interpreted or misinterpreted as doing so.)